 - Assist with medical supplier training courses (e.g.Cook Medical Advanced Vista Training Course for PCNL) and High School Outreach programs

-During their fellowship year, LIFT fellows have the opportunity to attend multiple professional urology conferences, including the World Congress of Endourology, the Western Section of the AUA meeting, and the annual meeting of the AUA.
-Previous LIFT fellows have averaged a total of six publications during their fellowship year and have had their work featured on the cover of the Journal of Urology.
+During their fellowship year, LIFT scholars have the opportunity to attend multiple professional urology conferences, including the World Congress of Endourology, the Western Section of the AUA meeting, and the annual meeting of the AUA.
+Previous LIFT scholars have averaged a total of six publications during their fellowship year and have had their work featured on the cover of the Journal of Urology.

 Virtual reality model for preoperative surgical planning